Diagnostic and Phase I Testing

 Clinical visit

-If you are a surgical candidate, we will explain the surgery to you.
-The benefits and risks of surgery will be explained.
-You and your family play an important and active role in this decision-making process.
-You will have plenty of time to ask questions during this discussion and afterward.
+If surgery is recommended, we will explain the benefits and risks in detail.
+You and your family play an important role in deciding the next steps, and you will have time to ask questions.